Guide To SaaS Customer Lifecycle

 - Prevent Inadvertent Churn

 Credit card payment failures are a common cause of involuntary churn from SaaS enterprises.
-Customers who wish to renew their credit cards may forget the expiration date or fail to update the card on file.
+Customers who wish to renew their personal or business credit cards may forget the expiration date or fail to update the card on file.
 Most credit cards expire every three years, which means that 33 percent of memberships could be cancelled each year due to payment methods that have expired.
 Customer data should be reviewed periodically in your CRM, and customers should be notified when their payment source is due to expire.

 - Offer incentives to renew memberships.

 Because it is “too expensive,” some customers prefer not to renew their annual or monthly membership fees.
 Offering incentives for renewals is one approach to getting through this obstacle.
 You can get discounts for renewals in addition to discounts for new customers.

 - Make payment and renewal as easy as possible